ashr-aful007/price-club/README.md

 # In this project i'm learn new think about
- who to use tailwind with react, Explore Axios with fetch api, and who to use rechart in website .
+ how to use tailwind with react, Explore Axios with fetch api, and how to use rechart in website .

 #